Why become a stripper? An easy answer is: Money.

 I would earn $76,800 dollars a year — before taxes — if I worked for six hours a day, four days out of the week, and averaged $400 each night.

-An average of $400 per night is an acceptable number for many exotic dancers.
+The truth about stripping is an average of $400 per night is an acceptable number for many exotic dancers.
 Not good, not bad — acceptable.
 A four day per week, six-hour shift is the standard: acceptable, if draining.
 There are some exotic dancers who would never return to a club if they could not make at least $500 per four-hour shift.
 There are also some exotic dancers who would beg for an opportunity to make $300 per eight-hour shift.

 The same questioned applies to what exotic dancers/strippers/ecdysiasts choose to call themselves.
 The word “stripper” is considered dirty, titillating, or uncouth.
 While I prefer to call a spade a spade, I have met strippers who are genuinely offended to be placed in the same category as the low-paid, classless, and deeply stupid characters that parade around in pasties on television screens, who need saving in big-budget movies.
 I am not a stripper, they protest, I am an entertainer.
 An Exotic Dancer.